 San Marino's higher education degree system broadly corresponds to the Italian qualifications framework.
 It consists of first cycle programmes (Laurea) of 180 ECTS, second cycle programmes (Laurea Magistrale) of 120 ECTS and third cycle (Dottorato di Ricerca).
 The legislation includes the possibility to establish integrated long degree programmes (Laurea Magistrale a ciclo unico), but no such programme exists at the moment.
 In 2019 there were 130 graduates from the first cycle and 23 graduates from the second cycle.
 The University of San Marino is working on expanding the second cycle and making it more attractive.
-In the third cycle there is one programme in Historical Studies.
+In the third cycle there is one programme in Historical Studies and a programme in Ingenieria economico-gestionale (Management-Engineering).